csq/subdivx-dl/README.md

 ## FEATURES
 - **Fast Search**: Quickly find subtitles for your favorite movies and shows.
 - **Efficient Downloads**: Download subtitles with ease and speed.
-- **Automatic File Renaming**: Seamlessly rename subtitle files to ensure compatibility with various media players.
+- **Automatic File Renaming**: Automatically rename your downloaded subtitles.
 - **Customizable Display**: Adjust the layout and style of search results to suit your preferences.
 - **Minimal Dependencies**: Built with a focus on reducing bloat by limiting external library usage.